Optimal Allocation with Peer Information: Jury mechanisms

 \begin{theorem} If $n=2$, then every DIC mechanism is a randomization over jury mechanisms; in particular, a jury mechanism is optimal.

-If $n\leq 3$, then every DIC mechanism $q$ that always allocates the good (i.e., $\sum_{i\in[n]}q_{i} = 1$) is a randomization over jury mechanisms; in particular, a jury mechanism is optimal among mechanisms that always allocate. \end{theorem} The proof is based on the graph-theoretic perspective developed in the next section.
+If $n\leq 3$, then every DIC mechanism $q$ that always allocates the good (i.e., $\sum_{i\in[n]}q_{i} = 1$) is a randomization over jury mechanisms; in particular, a jury mechanism is optimal among mechanisms that always allocate. \end{theorem}

 With two agents, a jury mechanism involves one juror who recommends whether the other agent (the candidate) should be allocated the good or whether the principal should keep the good.
 With three agents and mandatory allocation, there is one juror who decides between the two remaining agents (the candidates).

-Beyond these special cases, we shall see that jury mechanisms are \emph{not} generally optimal: the principal may do better by considering all agents as sources of information and as potential recipients of the good.
+Beyond these special cases, we shall see that jury mechanisms are \emph{not} generally optimal.
+Intuitively, jury mechanisms pre-assign who is eligible to receive the good versus who provides information, but whether an agent fits their assigned role---whether they have a high value or good information about their peers---may vary across type profiles.
+Thus, the principal may do better by considering all agents as sources of information and as potential recipients of the good.
+In the next section, we provide a graph-theoretic characterization of DIC mechanisms to understand the trade-off between allocation and information elicitation.
+The proof of \Cref{prop:juries} is also based on this graph-theoretic perspective.

 Henceforth, we focus on mechanisms in which the principal may keep the good.
 The one-agent difference in \Cref{prop:juries} holds more generally since, intuitively, mechanisms with $n$ agents can be thought of as mechanisms with $n+1$ agents that always allocate and where one agent has no private information.
 We discuss mandatory allocation in \Cref{sec:conclusion}.